ResursBank/ResursBank.github.io/docs/platform-plugins/magento-modules/magento-mapi.md

 what the monthly cost would be if they choose to pay using a part payment based method.

+For the Swedish market the widget also displays a legally required consumer credit warning.

 ![Resurs Bank](Documentation/5.png)

 The calculation of the monthly cost is based on a pre-configured *Payment Method*